 A different mindset

 "We feel the pitch process, as the industry has come to know it, is not brilliantly aimed at emulating what real-life relationships are like," Charlie Carpenter, chief executive of Creativebrief, says.
 This is perhaps the clearest example of how the traditional pitch can underserve brands as much as agencies.
-But Carpenter argues that brands will also reap the benefits of cutting the cost to agencies.
+But Carpenter argues that brands will also reap the benefits of cutting the cost to agencies of pitching.

 "It’s a very real commercial reality for brands," he explains.
 "They’ve had their pick of agencies but now, because agencies are leaner on resource, they have to be more selective about what they have to pitch for."
 The intention is also to balance out the work involved in the process rather than putting all the pressure on the agencies.
 "With this process, we’re very clear with the client you need to come to this with a different mindset," Carpenter says.